Why study the law of Transportation and Logistics?

 What will students learn?

-The Coastal Law Logistics and Transportation programs will generate well-rounded specialists who are skilled in three primary areas: private enterprise, government, and law.
+The Coastal Law Transportation and Logistics programs will generate well-rounded specialists who are skilled in three primary areas: private enterprise, government, and law.
 While students will choose one area of concentration, the curriculum has been developed to produce versatile graduates who will have specific as well as comprehensive knowledge of this field.
 For example, graduates who pursue careers in government service will possess the knowledge to understand and appreciate the problems of private companies.

 What is the training like?